AlexJReid/blog/content/posts/druid-cdc/index.md

 ```

 ### Rollup
 Storage and query time can be reduced by _rolling up_ when the events are ingested.
-If the workload can tolerate granuarity of a day, Druid can simply store the reduced value for a given set of dimensions.
+If the workload can tolerate granularity of a day, Druid can simply store the reduced value for a given set of dimensions.
 Assuming the six events from the previous section `[1 1 1 1 1 -1]` were the only events for that day, Druid would store a count of `4` in a single pre-aggregated event.
 It now has less work to do at query time.

 ## DynamoDB
 This pattern can be used with DynamoDB as shown in the simple architecture below.
 The requirement is to provide a **flexible** data source that can provide a count which can be split and filtered by a number of dimensions.
 For instance: _location with the most users_, _most active user today_ and so on.